 What is a societal crisis?

 The definition of a crisis is a time of intense difficulty, trouble, or danger.
-Movements such as the recent D.C. riots, COVID-19 outbreaks, or the Black Lives Matter Movement can be considered societal crises.
+Movements such as the recent D.C. riots, COVID-19 outbreaks, the Black Lives Matter Movement, and school shootings can be considered societal crises.
 So what is the right course of action for bloggers and influencers?

 What should I do during a societal crisis?

-First off, pause your content.
-To post pictures of your outfits, travels, recipes, etc. is out of touch and disrespectful.
+First off, pause before you keep posting your content.
+To post pictures of your outfits, travels, recipes, etc. without acknowledging a tragedy is out of touch and disrespectful.
 There are folks trying to find more information on what’s happening, so be mindful of that before posting.
 Feeling like it’s not yet the right time to speak out about the situation is one thing.
 But you shouldn’t be so out of the conversation that you’re still posting regular content.
 Pause what you have on your schedule and wait to post it until appropriate.

 We know you put so much effort into content and you have a schedule you try to remain consistent with.
 However, we've seen first-hand situations of people or companies with large followings ignoring situations and being destroyed because of it.
 Instead of being fueled by frustration when things are out of our control, we need to instead think about those that are looking to us during these difficult moments.
 Is what you’re posting insensitive and potentially harmful to someone affected, whether directly or indirectly?